Deer Hunting Questions & Answers

 What licenses can the deer license bundle cover?

-You can use the bundle to cover the one antlered deer you would harvest using your archery/crossbow license OR your firearms license OR your muzzleloader license.
+The license bundle is a bundling of three licenses (archery, firearms, muzzleloader, or the multiseason antlerless licenses) that you get to decide how to use.
+You can use the bundle to cover the one antlered deer you would harvest using your archery license OR your firearms license OR your muzzleloader license AND up to two antlerless deer you would harvest using your archery license OR your muzzleloader license OR your multiseason antlerless license.

-What are the benefits of the deer bundle for multi-season hunters?
+What are the benefits of the deer license bundle for multiseason hunters?

 The benefits are:

-• The ability to hunt multiple seasons (except the deer reduction zone season) and harvest up to three deer.
+- The ability to hunt multiple seasons (except the deer reduction zone season) and harvest up to three deer (1 antlered deer and 2 antlerless deer).

-• The opportunity to hunt antlered deer in the archery/crossbow, firearms, and muzzleloader seasons until you harvest an antlered deer.
+- The opportunity to hunt antlered deer in the archery/, firearms, and muzzleloader seasons until you harvest an antlered deer.

-What are some examples of things you CAN do with the deer bundle license?
+What are some examples of things you CAN do with the deer license bundle?

-• You can hunt for your antlered deer during archery season while filling antlerless bags.
-If you do not have an antlered deer come by during archery season, pick up a legal firearm and go out during firearms season.
+- You can hunt for your antlered deer during archery season while filling antlerless tags.
+If you do not have an antlered deer come by during archery season, pick up a legal firearm hunt during firearms season.

-• You can have three licenses available during firearms season, and if you don't fill them, take your muzzleloader out during muzzleloader season, or take your firearms out in the special antlerless season and try to harvest an antlerless deer.
+- You can have three licenses available during firearms season, and if you don't fill them, take your muzzleloader and hunt during muzzleloader season.

-• You can have a license privilege that allows you to harvest 1 antlered and 2 antlerless or 3 antlerless deer during the archery season, flip back and forth using different types of legal archery equipment (long/recurve/compound/cross) during the archery season if you prefer.
-If you choose not to harvest all three deer with archery equipment, you can pick up a legal firearm and hunt during firearms, muzzleloader, or special antlerless season until you reach your bag limit for the deer bundle.
-Just be sure to follow all season and county quota bag limits.
+- You can have a license privilege that allows you to harvest 1 antlered and 2 antlerless deer during archery season.
+Flip back and forth using different types of legal archery equipment (long/recurve/compound/cross) during the archery season if you prefer.
+If you choose not to harvest all three deer with archery equipment, you can pick up a legal firearm and hunt during firearms or muzzleloader seasons until you reach your bag limit for the deer bundle.
+Just be sure to follow all season and county antlerless bag limits.

-Can I use the bundle as a bonus antlerless license on DNR properties?
+Can I use the license bundle as a multi-season antlerless license on DNR properties?

-Can I use the bundle in the deer reduction zone?
+Can I use the license bundle in the deer reduction zone?

 Now that I've harvested a deer, how do I clean it?